acschmalenberger/ComicCharacterSource/README.md

 User Story:

-As a Marvel Universe Movie watcher
+As a person who would like to know more about Marvel Comics and Movies;

-I want comic themed recommendations
+I want themed (movie or comic book) recommendations;

-So that I can fill the void of not having MCU movies to look forward too.
+So that I can learn more about the entire MCU;